sbt/sbt-ci-release/readme.md

 settings below, generate your user tokens:

 - login to https://s01.oss.sonatype.org/ (or https://oss.sonatype.org/ if your
-  project was created before February 2021),
+  Sonatype account was created before February 2021),
 - click your username in the top right, then profiles,
 - in the tab that was opened, click on the top left dropdown, and select "User Token",